Beautiful Bird Cove – A Vibrant Town Still Without High-Speed Internet

 We simply can not remain quiet on this matter, as we must be outspoken on this issue and remind Government to advance our province and develop our knowledge-based economies!Live Rural NL – Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on January 14, 2012, in Landscapes/Geography, Politics and tagged Brig Bay, Broadband Internet access, Christopher Mitchelmore, Great Northern Peninsula, Live Rural NL, Rural Canada, st. barbe.
+Posted on January 14, 2012, in Nature, Politics and tagged Brig Bay, Broadband Internet access, Christopher Mitchelmore, Great Northern Peninsula, Live Rural NL, Rural Canada, st. barbe.
 Bookmark the permalink.
 3 Comments.